cayangtuu/cayangtuu/README.md

 ### Hi there 👋
-This is Anne, working as a project engineer for 2 years.
+This is Anne, working as a project engineer for 3 years.
 Currently learning software development online.
 Here are some of my practicing works.

 ### Skills at programming...
 - Python, Matlab, Fortran, NCL
-- JavaScript, css, HTML, Mode.js
+- JavaScript, css, HTML, Node.js
-- Database and SQL
+- Database and MySQL
 - Flask, Express.js

 ### Goal in 2023